BuoySoftware/guides/testing-rspec/README.md

 - Use a [Fake] to stub requests to external services.
 - Use integration tests to execute the entire app.
 - Use non-[SUT] methods in expectations when possible.
+- Use shared examples to test behavior that should be the same across different implementations or configurations (for example, the React to ERB migration).
+Preferably, define shared examples in the same file as the specs that use them, rather than in a separate file.

 [`expect` syntax]: http://myronmars.to/n/dev-blog/2012/06/rspecs-new-expectation-syntax
 [`allow` syntax]: https://github.com/rspec/rspec-mocks#method-stubs